 Often rolling monthly contracts are considered a safer bet.

-Virgin also offer 30 day deals including their popular cable tv packages, though more expensive bundles may be less likely to be offered to those with poor credit.
+NOW also offer 30 day deals including their TV memberships – Entertainment, Cinema and Sports – though more expensive bundles may be less likely to be offered to those with poor credit.

 Remember, availability of home broadband deals varies depending on your location.
 Check your postcode to find the most accurate results for your area.

 Reflecting the industry’s ultra-competitive nature, TalkTalk claims only a small number of customers fail its credit check processes.